from a handpicked tutor in LIVE 1-to-1 classes

 Why is a Histogram Two-Dimensional?

 A histogram is a visual representation of data, a two-dimension graph that uses a set of vertical rectangles(emphasizing both the lengths and widths of the rectangles) to represent class frequencies of the given distribution.
-Click to know more about frequency distribution here.
+Click to learn more about frequency distribution here.

 How do you Interpret the Skewness of a Histogram?